PECE-project/drupal-pece/src/docs/source/docs/groups.md

 Steps to Create Group
 --------------------------

-1. Navigate to ‘Dashboard’.
+1. Navigate to ‘Create Group’.
 This link is listed in the main menu.

 2. Select to add a group.
 You will be directed to a web form to create your group.

-3. Enter the relevant fields (see Field glossary for explanation).
+3. Enter a title in the "Name" textbox for your new group.

-4. Note that in order to create a group as a child of another group, you should select the Parent Group in the Group Audience field.

-5. Save the group.
+4. In the "Image" field, you can upload an image related to your group.

+5. Add a description related to your group, in the "Description" textbox.

+6. The "Group visibility" field, determines whether the group can be viewed by all site visitors or only by its own members.
+It does not determine the visibility of group content.
+Select whether you would like your group to be publicly or privately visible.

+7. Substantive logic

+8.

+9. Next, add optional keyword tags to your timeline essay.
+Tag the content.
+As you type, suggested tags will be automatically generated if they exist already in the system.
+We recommend following these suggestions and using existing tags if they are not too different from what you intended, but feel free to make up new tags!

+10. Relations

+11. Finally, click “Save” at the top of the page to save your work.
+And remember: all of these settings can be revised at any time.
 You are now the group administrator.

 Steps to Join a Group